-It’s easy to think that when it comes to words related to food, English probably takes second place behind French, which has given us a whole glossary of culinary terms from ingredients and elements (béchamel, mirepoix, bouquet garni) to cooking methods and processes (fricassée, au gratin, chiffonade), to complete dishes and delicacies (cassoulet, apéritif, amuse-bouche, crudités).
+When it comes to words related to food, it’s easy to think that English probably takes second place behind French, which has given us a whole glossary of culinary terms from ingredients and elements (béchamel, mirepoix, bouquet garni) to cooking methods and processes (fricassée, au gratin, chiffonade), to complete dishes and delicacies (cassoulet, apéritif, amuse-bouche, crudités).
 But what English lacks in words for dishes and delicacies, it more than makes up for in words to do with the end result—eating and enjoying food.
-Expand your vocabulary, as well as your Yule-hole, with these 14 words for food-lovers.
+Expand your vocabulary with these 23 words for food-lovers.

 Nowadays, the word junket tends only to be used to refer to political or press junkets—trips for politicians or journalists, at another’s expense, for promotional purposes.
-At one time, however, a junket was a vast merrymaking feast or banquet, where food and drink were consumed in large amounts, which in turn derives from the earlier 16th-century use of junket to refer to a dainty sweet treat or delicacy.
+At one time, however, a junket was a vast merrymaking feast or banquet, where food and drink were consumed in large amounts; that meaning derives from the earlier 16th-century use of junket to refer to a dainty sweet treat or delicacy.

 Noah Webster gave two definitions for a smell-feast.
 One was “a feast at which the guests are supposed to feed upon the odors only of the viands,” but the word’s original meaning, dating back to the early 16th century, is “one who is apt to find and frequent good tables”—in other words, a scrounger or moocher who steals your food or expects you to feed them.
 And if you know anyone like that, you’ll likely need to the know the word ...